sara-sabr/github-evaluation/slide-one.md

-## Learning Paths
+## Courses explained

 The goal of this evaluation is to prioritize the courses that are compatible with each team member's role.
-In the next slides we will discuss which course are meant for each member and why.
+In the next slides we will discuss which courses are meant for each member and why.

 ### All Members

-The following course should be taken by all members.
+The following courses should be taken by all members.
   - [What is GitHub?](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be) (video)<sup>1</sup>
   - [Discover GitHub Pages](https://www.youtube.com/watch?v=2MsN8gpT6jY&feature=youtu.be) (video)<sup>1</sup>
   - Introduction to GitHub course<sup>2</sup>